anoma/Simple-Transfer-Example/README.md

 ### Docker

 There is a Docker image in the repo to build your own image.
+Note that the docker image uses local proving and requires you to install nvidia cuda container tools.

 ```shell
 docker build -t transfer .